What Is Fire Side Additive?

 C) Clinker Formation

-The Unburned carbon rises up the chamber and gets entrapped in molten slag to from a hard deposit called clinker.
+The Unburned carbon rises up the chamber and gets entrapped in molten slag to form a hard deposit called clinker.

-Oxides of Alkalines like Sodium, Potassium, Iron, Aluminum form sulphate with SO3 present in flue gas.
+Oxides of Alkalines like Sodium, Potassium, Iron, and Aluminum form sulfate with SO3 present in the flue gas.
 These are very corrosive at high temp on metal surfaces.

 E) Cold End Corrosion

 When Moisture from Fuel (H2O) reacts with SO3 flue gas in the chamber it forms H2SO4.
-This gets condensed in Air Pre-Heater, Economizer and Stacks to cause heavy blockages as it traps large quantity of fly ash.
+This gets condensed in Air Pre-Heater, Economizer, and Stacks to cause heavy blockages as it traps large quantities of fly ash.

 F) Acid Smut Formation

-All the above problems lead to increase in consumption of fuel, reduced efficiency of the furnace and rise in the pollution levels.
+All the above problems lead to an increase in the consumption of fuel, reduced efficiency of the furnace, and a rise in pollution levels.

-1) During the burning process our additive acts as a combustion catalyst by producing nascent oxygen, which boosts the combustion of carbon which reduces the formation of Carbon monoxide and Unburned Carbon.
+1) During the burning process our additive acts as a combustion catalyst by producing nascent oxygen, which boosts the combustion of carbon and reduces the formation of Carbon monoxide and Unburned Carbon.